stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 # Introduction

-Digital assets can be divided into two categories, based on the token's fungibility.
+Digital assets can have the property to be fungible.
 A _fungible_ token can be broken down into small units and added together.
 An owner of a fungible asset only needs to care about their balance, that is, the total amount of a particular fungible asset that they own.
 Most well-known currencies are fungible.
+For fungible tokens, there is no difference between any two different amounts of the fungible token.

 For example, if a user owns 10 units of a fungible asset, they may send 2 units to a different user.
 At this point, their balance is 8 units.
 If they later receive more units, their total balance will be updated.
-For fungible tokens, there is no difference between any two different amounts of the fungible token.

 On blockchains, fungible tokens are a core component.
 Blockchains with smart contracts, including the Stacks blockchain, allow developers and users to create and interact with smart contracts that use fungible tokens.

+The Stacks blockchain has a native fungible token: the Stacks token (STX).
+In addition to the native STX token, the Stacks blockchain's programming language for developing smart contracts, Clarity, has built-in language primitives to define and use fungible tokens.
+Although those primitives exists, there is value in defining a common interface (known in Clarity as a "trait") that allows different smart contracts to interoperate with fungible token contracts in a reusable way.
+This SIP defines that trait.

 # Specification

-The fungible token trait, `ft-trait`, has a few functions:
+The fungible token trait, `ft-trait`, has a 6 functions:

 ## Trait functions